 - Create additional characters.
 Assign names, backgrounds, conflicts.

 - Flesh out rising actions and compose plot.
 Rising Action and Climax.
 Remember all that stuff you learned in 10th grade English class?

 - WRITE!
 Write.
 Write.
 Write.
 Set a goal and do it!
 My goal is 2,000 words a day.

 Just do it and accept how bad it’s going to be.
 I remember my 9 year old learning to knit.
-She can knit beautifully, but if it’s not perfect, she frogs it (unravels the knit) and starts over.
-She has yet to finish anything she has started because she hasn’t learned to accept less than perfect.
+She can knit beautifully, but if it wasn’t perfect, she would frog it (unravel the knit) and start over.
+It took her a long time to finish anything she had started because she hadn’t learned to accept less than perfect.
 Writing is the process of an author building a skeleton from nothing.
 For me, it is the hardest part.

 Part Three: Revise and Edit

-If writing is building a skeleton, revising is breaking the bones and resetting them so they heal properly.
-Editing is physical therapy.
+If writing is building a skeleton, then revising is breaking the bones and resetting them so they heal properly.
+Editing is just physical therapy.